Origins of RIOTLEGION

 Origins: Crawling Through the Chaos (Pre-2008)

-The Birth of RiotLegion: A Manifesto in Distortion (2008-Present)
+The Birth of RIOTLEGION: A Manifesto in Distortion (2008–Present)

-Live and Lethal: RiotLegion On Stage
+Live and Lethal: RIOTLEGION On Stage

-Philosophy: Sound as a Weapon, Chaos as Creation
+Philosophy: Sound as Weapon, Chaos as Creation

 No safe spaces.